Jack Martin (basketball): Personal life

 In 1948 Martin became a member of the Army National Guard in Abilene.
 After moving to Beaumont, the State of Texas appointed him the commander to organize the mid-country Air National Guard Squadron, Jefferson County Airport, Nederland, which became known for its efficiency and superb performances.
 He completed 35 years with Air Force and Texas Air National Guard.

 Martin served on the NCAA Rules’ Committee six years and was treasurer for two years.
 He received numerous honors for basketball achievement; the most prestigious being named to the Hardin-Simmons University Athletics Hall of Fame and the Lamar University Sports Hall of Honor.
 He was also named to the All Border Conference Team as an Outstanding Point Guard in 1946-47 and 1947-48.
 Some additional recognitions include Distinguished Alumni at HSU in 1982; Induction into the Hall of Leaders at HSU in 2008, the Builders’ Association of Sabine Area Distinguished Citizen Award; Beaumont YMCA Award for Outstanding Leadership and Service to the Community, Life Membership Award in the Southwest Placement Association; Honorary Member – Delta Sigma Pi Business Fraternity; and Sons of the Republic of Texas; and Order of Daedalians, Fraternity of Military Pilots.
 He is listed on the Tarleton State College Wall of Honor Memorial Monument as a General Officer who served with extraordinary distinction in positions of great responsibility and as a recipient of the Distinguished Service Medal.
-Among other medals he received were the Legion of Merit Medal, Air Medal, and WWll Heavy Bomber Pilot Medal.
+Among other medals he received were the Legion of Merit Medal, Air Medal, and WWII Heavy Bomber Pilot Medal.
 He was also a faithful member of First Baptist Church in Beaumont and helped establish the Recreation and Family Life Center at the church; and a member of the South Beaumont Lions Club.

-On October 1, 2015 at the age of 93, Martin died in San Antonio, Texas.
+On October 1, 2015, at the age of 93, Martin died in San Antonio, Texas.